 Supplement workers’ normal and required job training (e.g., training required under OSHA standards) with additional training and information about COVID-19, including recognizing signs and symptoms of infection, and ways to prevent exposure to the virus.
 Signage educating workers about infection prevention and control strategies can complement this training.
 The CDC has additional information about effective sign strategies and provides basic signage translated into multiple languages as a resource for employers.

-Consider utilizing a variety of ways to utilize signs and convey key messages about COVID-19 to workers.
+Consider utilizing a variety of ways to convey key messages about COVID-19 to workers.
 Examples might include signage on bulletin boards, in common areas, electronic communications, or having messages printed on disposable placemats that workers use in dining areas.

-Prepare employees for changes in operations that may need to occur due to COVID-19.
-Examples include:
+Prepare employees for changes in operations that may need to occur due to COVID-19, such as: